ahpraveen/protractor-jasmine-frwk-demo/README.md

 2/ Install node

-2/ install protractor through npm npm install -g protractor (globally) -- installs wherever node is installed
+3/ install protractor through npm npm install -g protractor (globally) -- installs wherever node is installed

-3/ run the selenium server ( to run the server, jdk need to be installed) webdriver-manager start
+4/ run the selenium server ( to run the server, jdk need to be installed) webdriver-manager start

+5/ npm install protractor-beautiful-reporter ( this package is needed for generating HTML report)

-4/ Create a spec (test) .js file and write test (refer the folder under tests); use jasmine api to write expect
+6/ Create a spec (test) .js file and write test (refer the folder under tests); use jasmine api to write expect

-5/ Create a config.js file to provide details about configuration e.g where selenium server is running, frameowrk details etc.
+7/ Create a config.js file to provide details about configuration e.g where selenium server is running, frameowrk details etc.

+8/ run using command line; protractor config.js

+9/ Post execution check the result in reports/screenshots folder;

+10/ open the report. html for details.